 - Read all materials in preparation for your lectures and workshops, and follow up each with further, self-directed and self-managed study and research on the topic;

 - Start your assessment tasks well ahead of the due date;

 - Read or listen to all feedback carefully, and use it in your future work;

-- Attend and engage in all timetabled learning experiences as follows:
+- Attend and engage in all blended learning experiences as follows:

 ALL STUDENTS NEED TO NOTE that we use an activity-based teaching and learning approach in this unit.
-What this means is that you will need to participate fully in the lectures and workshops which will be based around activities you will be doing.
-To be an effective and enjoyable learning experience you MUST PREPARE AND COMPLETE all readings and tasks before lectures and workshops.
+What this means is that you will need to engage and participate fully in the lectures and workshops which will be based around activities you will be doing.
+To be an effective and enjoyable learning experience you MUST PREPARE AND COMPLETE all readings and tasks before and during lectures and workshops.

 The written assessment is to be individually completed and submitted online via the unit iLearn site.
 All work submitted must be your own and be appropriately referenced throughout using the Harvard style of referencing.
 Specific details and instructions related to the assessment in this unit are provided online via the MKGT1001 Marketing Fundamentals unit iLearn site.

 ||Lecture material will be pre-recorded and available each week of the teaching semester.
 They are designed to be an interactive experience where you will need to contribute to the learning experience and will be required to complete activities to aid your learning.
 The recordings are also a valuable tool for revision purposes.
 ALL STUDENTS NEED TO NOTE that we use an activity-based teaching and learning approach in this unit.
 What this means is that you will need to participate fully in the lectures which will signpost the important content areas you need to address in this unit.
 To be an effective and enjoyable learning experience you MUST PREPARE AND COMPLETE all readings and tasks before lectures.